Weber-AGV/SelfDrivingCars/setup/networking.md

 ## DDS

 ROS 2 has multiple [DDS](https://docs.ros.org/en/humble/Concepts/About-Different-Middleware-Vendors.html) vendors, but the TurtleBot 4 only supports [CycloneDDS](https://github.com/ros2/rmw_cyclonedds) and [FastDDS](https://github.com/ros2/rmw_fastrtps) out of the box.
-In Galactic, CycloneDDS is the default while in Humble, FastDDS is the default.
+In Humble, FastDDS is the default.
 The TurtleBot 4 can switch between the two DDS implementations on both versions of ROS 2.

 ## Network Configurations